aztekmq/rag-sandbox/README.md

 - Verbose logging is enabled by default (`LOG_LEVEL=DEBUG` via docker compose); lower to `INFO` if you want quieter output once the system is stable.
 - Python 3.11 builders should rebuild after pulling updates: Docling is pinned to `1.7.2` and `docling-parse` is locked at `4.7.1` to pull compatible parser wheels and avoid installation errors.

+## Troubleshooting and Debugging
+- **Import errors (e.g., `ModuleNotFoundError: No module named 'app'`)**: Always run the service as a module so Python resolves the `app` package correctly.
+Use `python -m app.main` locally or keep the default container command.
+- **Enable/adjust verbosity**: Set `LOG_LEVEL=DEBUG` (default) for detailed tracing in both stdout and `data/logs/app.log`.
+If troubleshooting noisy dependencies, briefly bump to `INFO`, then revert to `DEBUG` to retain rich context.
+- **Validate environment variables**: Run `printenv | sort` inside the container to confirm credentials, `MODEL_PATH`, and logging settings are present.
+Missing values often lead to authentication failures or model loading errors.
+- **Check persisted artifacts**: Confirm `/app/data/pdfs` and `/app/data/chroma_db` are mounted.
+Empty mounts can explain missing documents or retrieval mismatches.
+- **Reset vector store**: If responses seem stale after PDF changes, remove `data/chroma_db` and re-run ingestion from the admin panel to rebuild embeddings.
+- **Tail logs while reproducing**: Use `docker compose logs -f rag-sandbox` during reproduction so warnings and stack traces remain time-correlated with UI actions.

 ## Notes and Best Practices
 - The container runs entirely offline after the initial model download.
 - Ensure adequate CPU/RAM for the 8B model; adjust `MODEL_THREADS` and `MODEL_N_CTX` via environment variables if needed.